-- 8.2.1 Training can be delivered in several different ways: face-to-face, self-study, e-learning, video presentations, or a combination of all of them. - 8.2.2 The programme itself should include: - an explanation of the law within the context of the firm's own commercial activities; - so-called 'red flags' of which individuals should be aware when conducting business, which would cover all aspects of the MLTF procedures, including CDD (for example those that might prompt doubts over the veracity of evidence provided) and STRs (for example what might prompt suspicion); and - how to deal with activities that might be related to MLTF (including how to use internal reporting systems), the firm's expectations of confidentiality, and how to avoid tipping off (see Section six of this guidance). - 8.2.3 Training programmes should be tailored to each business area and cover the firm's procedures so that individuals understand the MLTF risks posed by the specific services they provide and types of client they deal with, and so are able to appreciate, on a case-by-case basis, the approach they should be taking.
-Furthermore, firm's should aim to create an AML culture in which employees are always alert to the risks of MLTF and habitually adopt a risk based approach to CDD. - 8.2.4 Records should be kept showing who has received training, the training received and when training took place (see 7.4 of this guidance).
-These records should be used so as to inform when additional training is needed e.g. when the MLTF risk of a specific business area changes, or when the role of an individual changes. - 8.2.5 The effectiveness of the training, should be considered on an ongoing basis.
+•so-called 'red flags' of which individuals should be aware when conducting business, which would cover all aspects of the MLTF procedures, including CDD (for example those that might prompt doubts over the veracity of evidence provided) and STRs (for example what might prompt suspicion); and

+•how to deal with activities that might be related to MLTF (including how to use internal reporting systems), the firm's expectations of confidentiality, and how to avoid tipping off (see Section 7 of this guidance).

+9.2.3Training programmes should be tailored to each business area and cover the firm's procedures so that individuals understand the MLTF risks posed by the specific services they provide and types of client they deal with, and so are able to appreciate, on a case-by-case basis, the approach they should be taking.
+Furthermore, firms should aim to create an AML culture in which employees are always alert to the risks of MLTF and habitually adopt a risk-based approach to CDD.
+9.2.4Records should be kept showing who has received training, the training received and when training took place (see 8.5 of this guidance).
+These records should be used so as to inform when additional training is needed - e.g. when the MLTF risk of a specific business area changes, when legislation in this area changes or when the role of an individual changes.

-8.2.6 The overall objective of training is not for employees and partners to develop a specialist knowledge of criminal law.
+9.2.5The effectiveness of the training should be considered on an ongoing basis.
+9.2.6The overall objective of training is not for employees and partners to develop a specialist knowledge of criminal law.
 However, they should be able to apply a level of legal and business knowledge that would reasonably be expected of someone in their role and with their experience, particularly when deciding whether to make an internal STR to the MLRO or other designated person.

-8.3 When should training be completed?
+9.3When should training be completed?

-- 8.3.1 Accountancy firms need to make sure that new employees are trained promptly. - 8.3.2 The frequency of training events can be influenced by changes in legislation, regulation, professional guidance, case law and judicial findings (both domestic and international), the firm's risk profile, procedures, and service lines. - 8.3.3 It may not be necessary to repeat a complete training programme regularly, but it may be appropriate to provide employees and partners with concise updates to help refresh and expand their knowledge and to remind them how important effective anti-money laundering work is. - 8.3.4 In addition to training, firms are encouraged to mount periodic MLTF awareness campaigns to maintain alertness to individual and firm-wide responsibilities.
+9.3.1Accountancy firms need to make sure that new employees are trained promptly.
+9.3.2The frequency of training events can be influenced by changes in legislation, regulation, professional guidance, case law and judicial findings (both domestic and international), the firm's risk profile, procedures, the output and findings of ongoing monitoring of AML compliance (Ref 3.3.21) and the internal reporting of contraventions of the 2010 Act (See.
+3.3.22), and service lines.

+9.3.3It may not be necessary to repeat a complete training programme regularly, but it may be appropriate to provide employees and partners with concise updates to help refresh and expand their knowledge and to remind them how important effective antimoney laundering work is.

+9.3.4In addition to training, firms are encouraged to mount periodic MLTF awareness campaigns to maintain alertness to individual and firm-wide responsibilities.